August 28, 2008 - the maker 0.9

 For example:

 Click on the browse button to check out your server and to choose a directory.
-You may also create and select one.
+You may also create one.
 Make shure that when you finally hit OK that all settings are correct.
-Otherwise files existing on your server will be corrupted.
+Otherwise existing files on your server will be corrupted.

 Project url: